 How many boarders are there at Sandroyd?

-There are currently around 100 full boarders at Sandroyd, This is approximately 60% of the prep school.
-On top of this, we also have a number of boarders who will board on one or two nights each week.
-Flexi boarders are those children who board between one and four nights a week.
+There are currently around 110 full boarders at Sandroyd, This is approximately 60% of the prep school.
+In addition, we also have a number of boarders who will board on one or two nights each week.

 Can my child weekly board?

 All of our boarders can go home at the weekends.
-We do have two all-in weekends per term, normally the first and last weekend of each term, but otherwise boarders can go home at the weekends.
+We do have up to two all-in weekends per term where all boarders stay in, these are normally the first and last weekend of each term, but otherwise, boarders can go home at the weekends.

 How many boarders do you have in the school at the weekend?

-In the 2017/2018 academic year, we had an average of 75 boarders staying over the weekend on a Saturday night, which is normal for Sandroyd.
-Some Saturday nights we will have over 100 boarders, and on our quietest weekends we will have between 40 and 50.
+In the 2018/2019 academic year, we had an average of 75 boarders staying over the weekend on a Saturday night, which is normal for Sandroyd.

 Can my child “flexi-board”

-Flexi-boarding and occasional boarding are possible in Years 3 to 6.
-Some children will board on the same night(s) each week and others may stay for a week here and there if their parents have work or other commitments elsewhere.
+Full boarding, flexi-boarding and occasional boarding are possible in Years 3 to 6.
+Some children will board on the same night(s) each week and, if there is space, others may stay for a week here and there if their parents have work or other commitments elsewhere.

 Are all the boarders in the main house?